 4 Food waste

-This is one of the biggest problems: if we talk about the waste produced in the distribution chain, the greatest losses arise in the wake of Western companies.
-Terrible and enormous is, for example, the amount of food that ends up in the pulp because it does not meet aesthetic criteria.
-And it is obviously not just about lost food: all the energy used for the production and transport of this food also ends badly.
-This "culture" of waste must be changed.
+This is one of the biggest problems: if we talk about the waste produced in the distribution chain, the greatest losses arise in the wake of Western societies.
+Terrible and enormous is, for example, the quantity of food that ends up being pulped because it does not meet aesthetic criteria.
+And obviously it is not just about lost food: all the energy used for the production and transport of this food also ends badly.
+This "culture" of waste needs to be changed.

 5 Concentrated production

 Many fields are intensively cultivated and made exhausted and vulnerable to the threats of climate change.
 Concentrating a single production in one place is a disaster for the soil and the environment.
 While research develops plants and seeds that are more tolerant to heat, the phenomenon of the concentration of productions must be countered.

 Making transparent the negative effects (see: costs) of land production and consumption can allow "virtuous" farmers to benefit from the visibility and popular gratification that comes from recognizing a wiser way of producing food.
 A mechanism that could trigger a virtuous spiral from which the whole of society could benefit.

 7 Future sources of protein

 Breeding insects or jellyfish, producing in vitro meat, obtain proteins from the air: they are just an example of innovative suggestions born from the need to diversify protein sources.
 This would also lead to a wise redistribution of the level of consumption of food proteins between the north and south of the world.